Makazzz/VSCodiumPortable/README.md

 Download [the latest version of the installer][D1].

 All other downloads are available [in the Releases section][D2].
-VSCodium Portable is packaged as an offline installer and complete offline self extractable .paf.exe file.
+VSCodium Portable is packaged as an offline installer and complete self extractable .paf.exe file.

 [D1]: https://github.com/Makazzz/VSCodiumPortable/releases/latest
 [D2]: https://github.com/Makazzz/VSCodiumPortable/releases